Mphoke/GraphQL-Assessment/README.md

 # Purpose of this repo

-This repo is a demo to show how to use the graphql-codegen to fill the gap between GraphQL and typescript and make the process a lot smooth.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This assessment was assigned to Mphoke Mashabela by Sov Tech. to start the project run yarn start.